 1. Cannell Trail - An IMBA EPIC with high alpine singletrack weaving up to almost 10,000 feet in elevation before plunging toward the Kern River at 2600 ft; this is a must-do ride!
 Mountain River Adventures provides shuttles in Kernville.

 2. Just Outstanding - 5 miles of pure forested flowing bliss lead to several ride options.
-Riding to the rowdy Dutch Flat Trail and down into Keyesville is a classic!
-Throw in Wagy Ridge to Rocky Gulch Trail and that makes a big adventure.
+Riding to the raw and rowdy Dutch Flat Trail down into Keyesville is a classic!
+Along the way, throw in Wagy Ridge to Rocky Gulch Trail for a day you'll never forget.
 Another favorite is to climb Wagy Road to Wagy Ridge Trail to AGTO ending near Boulder Gulch.

-3. Kern Canyon Trail - Amazing in the Winter and Spring, 25 miles of singletrack make an awesome cross country ride in the rolling hills above the lower Kern River.
-Start in Keyesville for the big ride, or shorten the ride by pedalling from the Freeway Ridge Trailhead by the corral.
+3. Kern Canyon Trail - Amazing in the winter and spring, the 25 miles of singletrack make for an awesome cross country ride in the rolling hills above the lower Kern River.
+Start in Keyesville for the big ride, or shorten the ride by pedaling from the Freeway Ridge Trailhead by the corral.